This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Some rules to observe

 The month of Ramadan is strictly observed in Saudi Arabia.
-Although non-Muslims are not expected to fast during the month, they are strictly forbidden to eat, drink and smoke publicly during the day, as it’s punishable by law.
-The word ‘public’ extends to not just open-air places like streets or parks, but also to offices, factories and other types of workplaces.
+Although non-Muslims are not expected to fast during the month, they are strictly forbidden to eat, drink, and smoke publicly during the day, as it’s punishable by law.
+The word ‘public’ extends to not just open-air places like streets or parks, but also to offices, factories, and other types of workplaces.
+Exact rules for Ramadan 2025 will be updated in this section once official information becomes available.

 Ramadan praying hours in Saudi Arabia

 Muslims living in Riyadh, Jeddah, Makkah, Medina, and other cities start observing Ramadan as per the Sehri time or Iftar time in Saudi Arabia.
 This is one of the main reasons why the starting date of Ramadan in Saudi Arabia has great significance for them.
-Below is the complete timetable for Ramadan 2024 in Saudi Arabia.
+The prayer timings for Ramadan in 2025 have not yet been released.
+This section will be updated once official information becomes available.

 Ramadan Calendar 2024 – Sehri and Iftar Timings in Saudi Arabia